 FINDING: The proposal is to increase the area within the City of Talent that is primarily designated and zoned for high-density, multiple-family, residential development.
 The proposed map change is in an area with convenient access to a full range of urban services including pedestrian and bicycle facilities, transit, urban level infrastructure including adequate potable water, sewer, storm drainage and electricity.
-The proposed area for the high-density residential designated property.
-The property is accessed by vehicles, pedestrian and bicycles from Talent Avenue.
-Upon the development of the commercial frontage along the highway, pedestrian access through to Oregon Hwy 99 will be provided.
-Talent Avenue and OR Hwy 99 are major streets.
+The proposed area for the high-density residential designation and zone is adjacent to other residentially designated property.
+The property is accessed by vehicles, pedestrian and bicycles from Mountain View Drive, a private road with direct access to W. Valley View Road.

-As proposed, the requested map change would allow for a minimum of 14 new residential dwelling units.
-The applicant has provided a conceptual site plan demonstrating the area of the property proposed for rezoning, and the potential for residential apartments, landscape buffers and parking areas.
-The conceptual plan identifies 18 new residential units, a number greater than the minimum.
+As proposed, the requested map change would allow, at a minimum, 14 new residential dwelling units.
+The applicant has provided a conceptual site plan demonstrating the area of the property proposed for rezoning, and the potential for residential development.
+The conceptual plan identifies 10 new residential units, a number less than the minimum.
+Any proposed residential development of the site shall meet the minimum density of 13.8 units per acre.
 The conceptual site plan and all future development of the property will be required to conform to the process, procedures and development standards for Multiple Family developments as required by the Talent Municipal Code.
 The provisions of this section have been met.